 And here’s a photo of what my skin looked like after the 7-Day Watsons Korean Face Mask Challenge.
 What do you think?

 I still need to work on getting the glow back at this point, but I was super happy that my skin was on its way to recovery.
-The redness was practically gone, it was feeling a lot smoother, and I could feel the elasticity begin to return.
+The redness isn’t as obvious anymore, it’s feeling a lot smoother, and I can feel the elasticity begin to return.
 Yay!